 This tool works in the same way as the PMI Calculator but allows multiple branches for single step or convergent synthesis.

 Additionally, the Green Chemistry Innovation Scorecard Calculator (iGAL) was established by the IQ Consortium, ACS GCIPR, and academic leaders.
-It accounts for process mass intensity (PMI) slightly differently, by focusing on waste, and provides a relative process greenness score which allows for comparisons to be made between different processes and their waste reductions.
+It accounts for process mass intensity (PMI) slightly differently, by focusing on waste.
+It provides a relative process greenness score which allows for comparisons between different processes and their waste reductions.